11 Common Baby-Making Mistakes You Are Making and How to Correct Them

-Women with irregular periods are more likely to have a medical condition such as polycystic ovary syndrome (PCOS), which affects hormone levels of women, making them vulnerable to fertility problems.
-If a woman has prolonged menstrual cycles, she is subjected to less opportunities of conceiving as she ovulates only once per cycle.
+Women with irregular periods are more likely to have a medical condition such as polycystic ovary syndrome (PCOS), which affects their hormone levels, making them vulnerable to fertility problems.
+If a woman has prolonged menstrual cycles, she is subjected to fewer opportunities of conceiving as she ovulates only once per cycle.

 Tip to Avoid This Mistake: In such cases, it’s best to see a doctor, in order to improve the chances of getting pregnant.

 Most lubricants are not sperm-friendly and can reduce the chances of conceiving.
 A woman’s vagina produces a natural lubricant that works as a pathway for the sperms to reach the ovules.
 External lubricants are not safe and do not work the same way as your body’s natural lubricants.